Expert Tips for Safely Storing Your Car Long TermΒ

 Preparation for the storage of car parts – whether keeping a car with storage facilities or in a home garage – is vital.
 This helps protect it from environmental damage and degradation of its internal workings.

-Step-by-Step Guide to Preparing Your Car for StorageΒ
+Step-by-Step Guide to Preparing For Car StorageΒ

 Thorough cleaning, both externally and internally, prevents dust and dirt from bonding with surfaces.
 Paintwork can be irreparably damaged if dirt and other substances are left for a period of time.
-A wax after cleaning when storing a car will add an extra layer of protection, and wrapping windscreen wipers with plastic wrap – or clicking them into the β€˜out’ position – stops the blades bonding with the screen.Β
+A wax after cleaning when storing a car will add an extra layer of protection, and wrapping windscreen wipers with plastic wrap – or clicking them into the β€˜out’ position – stops the blades bonding with the screen.

 Don’t forget the inside of the car either.
 Eliminating rubbish and stains from the interior prevents mould and bad smells that are hard to remove.